richchapler/AzureSolutionsDocumentation/docs/DevOps_AITesting.md

 #### Additional Packages

-Repeat this process for the following NuGet packages:
+Repeat this process for the following NuGet package:

-* Azure.AI.OpenAI (**1.0.0-beta.9**)
-* Azure.Security.KeyVault.Secrets
 * Microsoft.TeamFoundationServer.Client

 -----

 ### Step 3: Code Function

-Rename "Function1.cs" to ".cs".
+Rename "Function1.cs" to "AI_Test.cs".
 When prompted "Would you also like to perform a rename...", click "Yes".

 Right-click on the project, select "Add" >> "New folder" from the resulting dropdown, and enter name "Helpers".